The Curious Case of the Soviet Citizen Trapped in 2017

 -

-Fifty-eight year old Vasily Babina was released from Russian prison this month after nearly three decades behind bars.
-But his newfound freedom came with a very big asterisk: he’s technically still a citizen of the Soviet Union.
+Fifty-eight-year-old Vasily Babina was released from Russian prison this month after nearly three decades behind bars.
+But his newfound freedom came with a very big asterisk: He’s technically still a citizen of the Soviet Union.

 Babina was thrown in prison before the Soviet Union collapsed in 1991, back when his home country still existed.
 He served his sentence for burglary, robbery, and murder in a prison system near the Russian city of Yekaterinburg.